+It depends.
 Building permit requirements vary across local governments.
-You may be required to obtain a permit depending on where you live.
+You may be required to obtain a permit, depending on where you live.
 Some counties and cities have strict rules regarding significant changes to the landscape.

 It’s your responsibility to determine whether you need to acquire a building permit to install a patio.
 In some cases, you might not need a permit unless your patio’s size exceeds a specified limit.